SiliconLabs/zigbee_applications/zigbee_concepts/Zigbee-Networking-Concepts/Networking Concepts - Messaging (Unicast, Broadcast, Multicast).md

 | 0xFFFD           | All non-sleepy devices |
 | 0xFFFC           | All routing capable devices |

 The record itself is known as the broadcast transaction record (BTR) and contains the sequence number and the source address of the broadcast frame which helps in retransmission of the broadcasts.
 So in a given window of time, the number of broadcasts is limited  by the broadcast transaction table size.
-In the EmberZnet, the broadcast table size can be configured in Zigbee Pro Stack Library Plugin.
+In the EmberZnet, the broadcast table size can be configured in Zigbee Pro Stack Component.

 While broadcast message sounds simple, it can significantly increase the traffic in the network, cause congestion and degrade performance.
 They should be used sparingly and with careful consideration.